Alberta Housing Market Report

 ---|---|---|---|---|

-The provincial sales-to-new listings ratio (SNLR) was 72% in July 2024, which is in the seller’s market territory.
-This means that for every 100 new listings, the market absorbed 72 listings this month.
-This clearly indicates that demand continues to outpace supply in Alberta's housing sector.
-Compared to June 2024, the SNLR has decreased in Calgary but has increased in Alberta’s other major cities.
+The provincial sales-to-new listings ratio (SNLR) was 105% in December 2024, which is firmly in the seller's market territory.
+This means that for every 100 new listings, the market absorbed 105 listings this month.
+This clearly indicates that demand continues to outpace supply in Alberta's housing sector; however, it is not unusual for December to be such a slow month.
+All major cities are currently in a seller's market, with particularly high ratios in Red Deer (126%) and Grande Prairie (120%).

 The sales-to-new-listings ratio (SNLR) measures the level of demand vs. the level of supply in the market and can be used to indicate whether it is a buyer's or seller's market.
 A high SNLR above 60% indicates a seller's market, where there are comparatively more buyers than homes available, leading to higher prices and less negotiating power for buyers.
 On the other hand, a low SNLR below 40% suggests a buyer's market with more homes available than interested buyers, giving buyers more negotiating power and potentially lower prices.
-Alberta’s major cities, except Fort McMurray, are currently in a seller’s market, which can help push up Alberta home prices.
+Alberta's major cities are currently in a seller's market, which can help increase Alberta home prices.

 Regional Breakdown